Örebro County: Riksdag elections

 The table details all Riksdag election results of Örebro County since the unicameral era began in 1970.
 The blocs denote which party would support the Prime Minister or the lead opposition party towards the end of the elected parliament.

 Geography and climate

 The southern Närke plain, the forested north and the highland to the west makes for a varying landscape. Örebro County is located between the four major lakes of Sweden and has coastlines on two of them.
-Capital Örebro is alongside Hjälmaren, located slightly inland along Svartån.
+Capital Örebro is alongside Hjälmaren, located slightly inland along the Svartån river.
 The southern area of the county has a transitional climate between oceanic and continental, with warm summers and cold, variable winters. Örebro has a July high of around 23 C and winter highs around 0 C with frosts being frequent from November to April.
 The proximity to the major lakes moderates winter temperatures somewhat, undermining the continental effects of its inland position.
 The northern areas of the county are slightly cooler year-round.
 The summer temperatures on the Närke Plain are some of the warmest in all of Scandinavia and by extension Northern Europe.